Bernhart46/todo-app/README.md

 - On the Navbar, there is the Home button and below it, you can see your TodoGroups.
 - Below the list, there is a todoGroup creator form.
 You can use it if you want to create one.
+- On the bottom of the navbar, you can the Settings button, which leads you to the Settings page, where you can change the theme or import/export or even clean your data.

 ### Main area

 - In the main area (where you are reading right now), you can view the pages.
 (Home, tasks of the TodoGroups, and the error page)
 - Below the title, you can see the list of the Tasks of the TodoGroup.
 - Below that you can see 2 buttons, the create Task and the Remove group.
 I think this part is obvious.
-- The limit for the Tasks is theoratically infinite, but it's not because of the limitations of the localStorage (commonly 5MB)
+- The limit for the Tasks is theoratically infinite, but it's not because of the limitations of the localStorage (commonly 5MB), I tried to compress the long attribute names to save some storage, so don't expect to edit your save file, because it's hard to read.

 ### Tasks